next start date

 Comprehensive survey of the physiological processes and structures underlying human and animal behavior, including sensation, movement, emotion, learning, memory, sleep, drugs and abnormal behavior.
 Cross-listed as BIOL 371.
 Prerequisites: Six hours of PSYC courses or six hours of BIOL courses.

 Examination of the major personality theories, including those proposed by Freud and his followers, learning theorists, trait theorists, social-learning theorists and humanists.
 Current research into personality, using modern methods, also reviewed.
-Prerequisites: 6 hrs. of PSYC courses and Junior standing.
+Prerequisites: PSYC 101; PSYC 275W/SOCI 275W.

 Introduction to the study of human senses and higher-order perceptual processes.
 Cross-listed as BIOL 372.
 Prerequisites: Six hours of BIOL or six hours of PSYC courses, and Junior standing.